junxit/us-congress-bills-119/metadata.md

 - 2025-01-23 — Introduced in House
 - 2025-01-23 — Introduced in House
 - 2025-01-23 — Referred to the House Committee on Oversight and Government Reform.
+- 2025-05-21 — Committee Consideration and Mark-up Session Held
+- 2025-05-21 — Ordered to be Reported by the Yeas and Nays: 23 - 19.
+- 2025-10-28 — Placed on the Union Calendar, Calendar No. 303.
+- 2025-10-28 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+119-351.
+- 2025-10-28 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+119-351.